[English] 日本語

 TitleA general computational design strategy for stabilizing viral class I fusion proteins.

-PubMed AbstractMany pathogenic viruses, including influenza virus, Ebola virus, coronaviruses, and Pneumoviruses, rely on class I fusion proteins to fuse viral and cellular membranes.
-To drive the fusion process, ...Many pathogenic viruses, including influenza virus, Ebola virus, coronaviruses, and Pneumoviruses, rely on class I fusion proteins to fuse viral and cellular membranes.
-To drive the fusion process, class I fusion proteins undergo an irreversible conformational change from a metastable prefusion state to an energetically more favorable and stable postfusion state.
-An increasing amount of evidence exists highlighting that antibodies targeting the prefusion conformation are the most potent.
-However, many mutations have to be evaluated before identifying prefusion-stabilizing substitutions.
-We therefore established a computational design protocol that stabilizes the prefusion state while destabilizing the postfusion conformation.
-As a proof of concept, we applied this principle to the fusion protein of the RSV, hMPV, and SARS-CoV-2 viruses.
-For each protein, we tested less than a handful of designs to identify stable versions.
-Solved structures of designed proteins from the three different viruses evidenced the atomic accuracy of our approach.
-Furthermore, the immunological response of the RSV F design compared to a current clinical candidate in a mouse model.
-While the parallel design of two conformations allows identifying and selectively modifying energetically less optimized positions for one conformation, our protocol also reveals diverse molecular strategies for stabilization.
-We recaptured many approaches previously introduced manually for the stabilization of viral surface proteins, such as cavity-filling, optimization of polar interactions, as well as postfusion-disruptive strategies.
-Using our approach, it is possible to focus on the most impacting mutations and potentially preserve the immunogen as closely as possible to its native version.
-The latter is important as sequence re-design can cause perturbations to B and T cell epitopes.
+PubMed AbstractMany pathogenic viruses rely on class I fusion proteins to fuse their viral membrane with the host cell membrane.
+To drive the fusion process, class I fusion proteins undergo an irreversible ...Many pathogenic viruses rely on class I fusion proteins to fuse their viral membrane with the host cell membrane.
+To drive the fusion process, class I fusion proteins undergo an irreversible conformational change from a metastable prefusion state to an energetically more stable postfusion state.
+Mounting evidence underscores that antibodies targeting the prefusion conformation are the most potent, making it a compelling vaccine candidate.
+Here, we establish a computational design protocol that stabilizes the prefusion state while destabilizing the postfusion conformation.
+With this protocol, we stabilize the fusion proteins of the RSV, hMPV, and SARS-CoV-2 viruses, testing fewer than a handful of designs.
+The solved structures of these designed proteins from all three viruses evidence the atomic accuracy of our approach.
+Furthermore, the humoral response of the redesigned RSV F protein compares to that of the recently approved vaccine in a mouse model.
+While the parallel design of two conformations allows the identification of energetically sub-optimal positions for one conformation, our protocol also reveals diverse molecular strategies for stabilization.
 Given the clinical significance of viruses using class I fusion proteins, our algorithm can substantially contribute to vaccine development by reducing the time and resources needed to optimize these immunogens.

 MethodsEM (single particle) / X-ray diffraction